 -

-To fill the bomboloni, transfer your Crema Pasticcera to a large pastry bag fitted with a ½ cm to 1 cm (¼ inch to ½ inch) plain round tip.
+Transfer the Crema Pasticcera to a large pastry bag fitted with a ½ cm to 1 cm – ¼ inch to ½ inch plain round tip.

 -

-Use a sharp paring knife to make a small hole in the centre at the top of each bombolone.
+Use a sharp paring knife to make a small hole in the centre of the top of each bombolone.

 -

-Insert the pastry tip into the hole and pipe the cream until the bombolone feels heavy and you have a mound of pastry cream visible on the top of the bombolone.
+Insert the pastry tip into the hole and pipe the cream until the bombolone feels heavy and a mound of pastry cream forms on top.

 -